allison9y/prestoi/README.md

 ## Reproduction Instruction

 Most parts of the PreStoi method used in the blind CASP16 experiment can be automated and have been implemented in this GitHub repository.
-The automated results can be reproduced according to the following steps: (1) download the CASP16 Phase 0 protein complex dataset from this repository; (2) run PreStoi to propose stoichiometry candiates, generate AlphaFold3 strucutral models for them, and rank and select stoichiometries; (3) compare the stoichiometry prediction with the resutls in Table 1 in the manuscript describing PreStoi (https://www.biorxiv.org/content/10.1101/2025.01.12.632663v3).
+The automated results can be reproduced according to the following steps: (1) download the CASP16 Phase 0 protein complex dataset from this repository; (2) run PreStoi to propose stoichiometry candidates (template_based_prediction.py), generate AlphaFold3 structural models for them, and rank and select stoichiometries (alphafold3_stoichiometry_prediction.py);  (3) compare the stoichiometry prediction with the results in Table 1 in the manuscript describing PreStoi (https://www.biorxiv.org/content/10.1101/2025.01.12.632663v3).
 You may also compare the AlphaFold3 structural models and their ranking scores that you obtain with the ones generated in the CASP16 experiment that are available at https://zenodo.org/records/14807606.

 ## Citing This Work

-If you find this work is useful, please cite:
+If you find this work useful, please cite:

 Liu, J., Neupane, P., & Cheng, J. (2025).
 Accurate Prediction of Protein Complex Stoichiometry by Integrating AlphaFold3 and Template Information. bioRxiv, 2025-01 (https://www.biorxiv.org/content/10.1101/2025.01.12.632663v3)